jjeffery/VProj/readme.md

 Changes to the solution file (eg `MyProject.sln`):

 1. Load the solution file and discard any projects that are not C# projects, and any C# projects that do not have the `NET40` compile constant defined for all configurations.

-2. For each of the remaining projects:

-  * Rename project by adding ".Net35" to the end, eg `MyProject` becomes `MyProject.Net35`
+2. Rename each project by adding ".Net35" to the end, eg `MyProject` becomes `MyProject.Net35`.

-  * Rename project file.
+3. Rename each project file.
 So `src\MyProject.csproj` would become `src\MyProject.Net35.csproj`.

-  * Generate a new Project Guid for the project.
+4. Generate a new Project Guid for the project.

-3. Update project dependencies to reflect project guid changes.
+5. Update project dependencies to reflect project guid changes.

-4. Rename and save.
+6. Save solution file to new file.
 So `MyProject.sln` would be saved to `MyProject.Net35.sln`.

 Changes to each project file: